Mo2207/Professional-README-Genetator/README.md

 ## Description:
 -This project is a README generator using inquirer to prompt the user for input they want displayed.

 -My motivation for this project was to creat an easier and faster way to create README files for my repo's.

+-Making this project I learned how to use inquirer to prompt for user input in the terminal, and then to write that input to a file.

 ## Table of Contents
 [Installation](#installation)